 - Stability — Web browser variations can sometimes cause challenges with running web apps.

-- Limited Access to Mobile Device Functionality — Web apps have limited ability to access native features on mobile devices like location services and the camera.
+- Limited Access to Mobile Device Functionality — Web apps have limited ability to access native features on mobile devices.
+For example, it might be slightly harder to use location services and the camera.

-- Decreased User Awareness — Most people are used to looking for apps on the App Store or Google Play.
+- Decreased User Awareness — Some people only think to look for apps on the App Store or Google Play.
 Web apps aren’t listed in marketplaces, so users may not be aware of web apps.

 Web Application Alternatives